jerrychen1849/CustomerX.I-data-science/README.md

 # Data Science Projects

-This repository contains all the code that I have used for personal data science projects
+This repository contains all the code that I have used for data science projects at internships and at undergrad classes.

 The Yelp API returns cuisine types when entering a restaurant name and location (zip code or address or city/state)